Zackattak01/WindowsBrainfuckCompiler/README.md

  Turns brainfuck programs into windows executables.

- Currently this compiler will compile you bf programs into an executable that will read input from a file named <program_name>\_input.txt and output into a file named <program_name>\_output.txt
+ Currently this compiler will compile you bf programs into an executable that will by default read input from a file named <program_name>\_input.txt and output into a file named <program_name>\_output.txt

-Support for runtime IO is coming.

 In its current form the compiler is non-optimizing, but the in the future it will make simple optimizations.

 # How it works

-This compiler works by transpiling all your bf code into c.
-After that it uses a windows c compiler to turn that c code into an windows executable.
+This compiler works by transpiling all your bf code into C.  After that it uses a windows D compiler to turn that c code into an windows executable.

 # Requirments

-This program requires the [mingw-w64](https://mingw-w64.org/doku.php/download) c compiler.
+This program requires the [mingw-w64](https://mingw-w64.org/doku.php/download) C compiler.

 This program also requires the PATH environment variable to reference the bin folder of your mingw-w64 installation.